MichaelCade/tf_k8deploy/readme.md

 9. Merge your pull request to `main` branch to perform `terraform apply`.

+> Warning: The MR automatically sets the target branch of the upstream's repo, i.e. the repo that you forked from.
+You need to change the target to your repo's `main` branch.

 ## Step 4.
 Destroy an Existing GKE Cluster

 1. Navigate to your GitHub repo folder and create a new git branch.